spectrocloud/librarium/content/docs/04-clusters/03-edge/11-deploy-cluster.md

 ![Screenshot of adding an Edge host to the master pool.](/tutorials/edge-native/clusters_edge_deploy-cluster_add-master-node.png)

 Similarly, provide details for the worker pool, and add the remaining two Edge hosts to the worker pool.
-If you do not have Edge hosts remaining, remove the worker pool.
+Suppose you do not have Edge hosts remaining; in that case, you can remove the worker pool.
 Your master pool has the worker capability already.

 |**Field** | **Value for the worker-pool**|
 |---| --- |